-Bluetooth is an essential utility that allows accessing any external device without using any cord-like Headphones, speakers, Mobile, etc. Most of the computers have an in-built Bluetooth adapter these days.
+Bluetooth is an essential utility that allows accessing any external device without using any cord-like Headphones, speakers, Mobile, etc. Most computers have an in-built Bluetooth adapter these days.
 However, it may stop working sometimes even after turning on the Bluetooth.
 As a result, you won’t be able to access a particular device or receive the Bluetooth device not working error message.
-Today, in this post, we elaborate ways to either Uninstall or Reinstall the Bluetooth driver on Windows 10 PC.
+Today, in this post, we elaborate on ways to either Uninstall or Reinstall the Bluetooth driver on Windows 11 or 10 PC.

 The following bug appears mainly due to the existence of a corrupt or outdated Bluetooth driver.
 To optimize this issue, it would be better to uninstall its driver and later reinstall its recent version as per the device’s model number.